-If an excess of 30,000 contracts is authorized, the firm's limit will increase to 40,000 contracts-
+Note: In each of the above 3 examples, if an excess of 5,000 contracts is authorized, the firm's limit will increase to 15,000 contracts.
+In each case -

 - The firm can use up to 10,000 contracts for proprietary trading purposes and any remaining balance for client facilitation purposes.
-The firm may therefore also use the entire 40,000 limit for client facilitation purposes if it holds no proprietary trading position. - The SFC is not concerned as to the order in which the limit is consumed (ie whether the limit is first used to acquire contracts for client facilitation purposes and then for proprietary trading purposes or vice versa).
-It is however concerned to ensure that any holdings over 10,000 contracts are held only for client facilitation purposes - i.e. that holdings for proprietary trading purposes do not exceed the statutorily prescribed limit.
+The firm may therefore also use the entire 15,000 limit for client facilitation purposes if it holds no proprietary trading position. - The SFC is not concerned as to the order in which the limit is consumed (ie whether the limit is first used to acquire contracts for client facilitation purposes and then for proprietary trading purposes or vice versa).
+It is however concerned to ensure that any holdings over 10,000 contracts are held only for client facilitation purposes ie that holdings for proprietary trading purposes do not exceed the statutorily prescribed limit (ie 10,000 contracts in the above examples).